stuartellis/sve-personal-website/content/articles/helmfile.md

 Deleting Helm releases removes all of the resources that they manage.
 Helmfile `destroy` will not delete namespaces.

+## Other Examples of Helmfile Configurations

-> For examples of configurations that use a directory structure, see my [example EKS project](https://github.com/stuartellis/eks-auto-example).
-This project uses two Helmfile configurations: _helmfile/local/_ and _helmfile/aws/_.
+For examples of configurations that use a directory structure, see my [example EKS project](https://github.com/stuartellis/eks-auto-example).
+This project uses three Helmfile configurations:

+- _helmfile/aws/_ - AWS EKS Auto Mode
+- _helmfile/kind/_ - Docker Desktop (Kubernetes in Docker)
+- _helmfile/minikube/_ - Minikube

 ## Requirements